'A very horrified city' embraces acts of kindness after concert attack

 Those early-to-bed didn't learn until morning that a suicide bomber had targeted an Ariana Grande concert at the 21,000-capacity Manchester Arena — an occasion the attacker must have known would be packed full of families and many young girls.

 One man who embodied this ethos was 35-year-old Sam Arshad, who co-owns the city's Street Cars Manchester taxi firm.
-He happened to be driving past the venue on his way home when he heard screams and immediately knew something wasn't right.
+He happened to be driving past the arena on his way home when he heard screams.

-He asked his fleet of drivers to turn off their their meters and not charge families, teenagers and children aiming to get home through the chaos to be reunited with their loved ones.

 "I was stuck in traffic and that's when I saw people rushing out," Arshad recalled.
 "I spoke to a police officer and he told me there had been an explosion and that we needed to evacuate the area."